 The Man on Lincoln's Nose

-Daniel has a passion for education, and in 2016 he embarked on an academic tour through India, where he screened his trilogy and lectured on cinema literacy and the art and craft of documentary filmmaking.
+In 2016, Daniel embarked on an educational tour through India, screening his feature trilogy for students and lecturing on the art and craft of documentary filmmaking.

 PRESS QUOTES – “SOMETHING’S GONNA LIVE”